Insurance - Minimum Insurance Requirements for Contracts

 - Additional requirements may be recommended under some

-circumstances by Purchasing, Office of General Counsel, or others who are
+circumstances by Purchasing, Office of University Counsel, or others who are

 familiar with the risks of a given situation.